100+ Best Things to do in LA | The Ultimate Bucket List

 Rodeo Drive is where you’ll find expensive designer stores, such as Armani, Tiffany & Co, Versace, Gucci, Fendi, and pretty much anyone who is anyone in the upscale designer industry.

-If you're wondering what to see in Beverly Hills besides designer stores, other things to see in Beverly Hills include the Beverly Gardens Park and the Greystone Mansion, which I talk more about below.
+If you’re wondering what to see in Beverly Hills besides designer stores, other things to see in Beverly Hills include the Beverly Gardens Park and the Beverly Hills Signs.

-My favorite place to stop in at in Beverly Hills that meets my budget?
+My favorite place in Beverly Hills that meets my budget?
 Sprinkles!
 This is where you will try the best cupcakes of your life.
-I'm not even joking, they're that good.
+I’m not even joking, they’re SO good.

 Alternatively, if you’re trying to figure what to do in Beverly Hills to get a good overview of the city with a local guide, this segway tour is a good option to start with.